 As the title of this article suggests, we flew Norwegian Airlines, which is known as a European budget airline.
 “Budget airline” means that they typically charge for anything they can, including: checking a bag, food, seat reservations, name changes, etc. Some even charge for the in-flight entertainment.
+Some American budget airlines include Allegiant Air, Frontier Airlines, JetBlue, Spirit Airlines, and even SouthWest.
+Some others you may have heard of are: EasyJet, Ryan Air, WOW!
+Airlines, and Norwegian Air.
 Since we’ve flown with Frontier airlines in the states, we knew going into it what to expect from a budget airline.
 But, we were pleasantly surprised.

 The good news is that, according to Mrs. RRR (our resident airplane and flight expert), any flights over 6 hours are on the Boeing 787 Dreamliner.
 So, that meant for the long flights from NYC to Oslo and back, we got to ride on the Dreamliner.
 It’s hard to live up to that name, though.
 According to the marketing material, the windows were 65% larger than comparable windows.
 They don’t have the typical blinds that you have to manually pull down to cover the window.
 These are fitted with a dimmer and a button to control it…fancy.
 It even had mood lighting, which is supposed to help you feel more refreshed and prevent jet lag.
 Sounded like a load of shit to me, it was just some blue lights and it didn’t prevent anything, and it definitely didn’t make me feel refreshed.
 But I’m sure some Norwegian focus group said otherwise.